📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 Below are the taxes that are related to real estate in Portugal:

-Municipal Tax related to Property Transactions (IMT): This Tax must be paid whenever there is a financial transaction related to the purchase and sale of property.
+Municipal Tax related to Property Transactions (IMT): This tax is applied to any financial transaction involving the purchase or sale of real estate.

 It must be addressed to the Portuguese government prior to the execution of the Deed of Purchase and Sale, and its value varies according to the type of property, location, and purpose.